-Depreciation of buildings, building improvements, furniture, and equipment is provided on a straight-line basis over the estimated useful lives of these assets.
+Buildings, building improvements, furniture, and equipment are depreciated on a straight-line basis over the estimated useful lives of these assets.
 Furniture and equipment are depreciated over periods ranging from 3 to 10 years.
 Leasehold improvements are amortized on a straight-line basis over the periods covered by the applicable leases or the estimated useful life of the improvement, whichever is less.
 Buildings are depreciated over periods ranging from 30 to 40 years.
 The Company periodically reviews long-lived assets for impairment whenever events or changes indicate that the carrying value of assets may not be recoverable.
 The components of fixed assets are as follows:

 December 31,

-(In millions) 2022 2021
+(In millions) 2023 2022

-Furniture and equipment \$ 772 \$ 811
+Furniture and equipment \$ 776 \$ 772

-Land and buildings 372 385
+Land and buildings 360 372

-Leasehold and building improvements 1,258 1,240
+Leasehold and building improvements 1,308 1,258

-2,402 2,436
+2,444 2,402

-Less-accumulated depreciation and amortization ( (1,531) ( (1,589)
+Less: accumulated depreciation and amortization (1,562) (1,531)

-Fixed assets, net \$ 871 \$ 847
+Fixed assets, net \$ 882 \$ 871

-Investments: The caption "Investment income (loss)" in the consolidated statements of income comprises realized and unrealized gains and losses from investments recognized in earnings.
+Investments: The caption "Investment income" in the consolidated statements of income comprises realized and unrealized gains and losses from investments recognized in earnings.
 It includes, when applicable, other than temporary declines in the value of securities, mark-to-market increases or decreases in equity investments with readily determinable fair values and equity method gains or losses on the Company's investments in private equity funds.

 The Company holds investments in private equity funds.
 Investments in private equity funds are accounted for in accordance with the equity method of accounting using a consistently applied three-month lag period adjusted for any known significant changes from the lag period to the reporting date of the Company.
 The underlying private equity funds follow investment company accounting, where investments within the fund are carried at fair value.
 Investment gains or losses for its proportionate share of the change in fair value of the funds are recorded in earnings.
-Investments accounted for in accordance with the equity method of accounting are included in "other assets" in the consolidated balance sheets.
+Investments accounted for in accordance with the equity method of accounting are included in other assets in the consolidated balance sheets.